anas-didi95/anasdidi-dev/README.md

 ---

 ## Features
+* Main page with list of blogs.
+* Blog page to view content

 To-do list:
-* Main page with list of posts
+* 'About Me' section
-* Post page to view content
+* '404' error page

 ---